sez11a/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/workflow-designer/creating-workflow-tasks.md

 > Subscribers

 Task nodes are the most complex parts of a workflow definition.
-Unlike other workflow nodes, task nodes have Assignments which assigns a review task to a user.
+Unlike other workflow nodes, task nodes have Assignments which assign a review task to a user.

 Commonly, task nodes contain Notifications, Assignments, and Actions (defined in scripts).
-See the [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).
+See [Configuring Workflow Actions and Notifications](./configuring-workflow-actions-and-notifications.md).

 ## Assignments